 This opened up a whole new world for me, but not only in terms of travel.
 It made me re-look at the vision I had for my future.

-Every aspect of my life is different to what it was a few years back.
-Does this make me scared, nervous or anxious?
+Every aspect of my life is different from what it was a few years back.
+Does this make me scared, nervous, or anxious?

 Actually, the opposite.
 It has excited, challenged, and driven me to keep learning and exploring.

 In 2013, right after completing my business degree, I jumped straight into the working world.

 A few months in, I was exhausted, unmotivated, and broke.

 I resigned from my job, packed my bags, and booked a one-way ticket to France (I had to take out a loan for this).
 I took on the notorious yachting world with the hopes of saving enough money to travel the world.

 After 8 months of grueling work and little time off, I realized that working on super yachts wasn’t as glamorous as I thought it would be.